The Department of City and Regional Planning awards annual prizes to students in the various programs within the department each year.

 Unless otherwise specified, graduate students in historic preservation planning, real estate, regional planning, and regional science; Ph.D. students; and undergraduate students in urban and regional studies are eligible to apply.
 Students may apply to more than one award.

-- A two-page research proposal of no more than 1,000 words, with a budget and budget justification.
+- A research proposal of no more than 1,000 words, with a budget and budget justification.
 The budget justification will not be included in the word limit.

 - Please include your faculty advisor's name in your proposal.